zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Message service is requested to create a message with an invalid text format.
+  The Message service is requested to create a message with an invalid text format.

   **Action:**